A free online resource to help you find local health, care and community services.

 Stroke Support, West Midlands

-The Stoke Association has updated their My Stroke Guide, which gives people free access to trusted information about stroke and risk factors, alongside advice on prevention.
+The stroke Association has updated their Stroke information and support section, which gives people free access to trusted information about stroke and risk factors, alongside advice on prevention.
 Around 80,000 people a year are admitted to hospital with a stroke, and there are more than one million stroke survivors in England.

 Support Groups